5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks

-These nodes are optimized for minimal latency by disabling procedures for energy consumption minimization in favor of maximum performance (lines~8-10), and by using a real-time Linux kernel (line~11) with configuration parameters passed in lines~13-17.
-Two logical CPU cores, one for each CPU socket, are ``reserved'' to run the OpenShift services, while the remaining 30~cores are ``isolated'' and only used to run user workloads (lines~18-20).
-Additionally, portions of the physical memory of these nodes are reserved through the use of huge pages (64~hugepages of $1$\:GB each) to increase the performance of the nodes (lines~21-25).
-Finally, worker nodes leverage dedicated NVIDIA Mellanox ConnectX-6 \glspl{nic}---passed to the workload pods through \gls{sriov} for a trade-off between latency and high-availability, e.g., to share the same physical interface among multiple pods---to connect to \glspl{sdr} acting as \gls{rf} front-ends via the Z9100-ON switch (see Figure~\ref{fig:architecture}).
+These nodes are optimized for minimal latency by disabling energy consumption optimizations in favor of maximum performance (lines~8-10), with additional kernel parameters passed in lines~11-16.
+Two logical CPU cores, one for each CPU socket, are \textit{reserved} to run the OpenShift services, while the remaining 30~cores are \textit{isolated} and only used to run user workloads (lines~17-19).
+Additionally, portions of the physical memory of these nodes are reserved through the use of huge pages (64~huge pages of $1$\:GB each) to increase the performance of the nodes (lines~20-24).
+Finally, worker nodes leverage dedicated NVIDIA Mellanox ConnectX-6 \glspl{nic}---passed to the pods through \gls{sriov} for a trade-off between latency and high-availability, e.g., to share the same physical interface among multiple pods---to connect to \glspl{sdr} via the Z9100-ON switch (see Figure~\ref{fig:architecture}).
 OpenShift also allows clusters to integrate and manage hardware acceleration components to perform \textit{look-aside} or \textit{inline} layer~1 data acceleration.
 We plan to integrate GPU-acceleration in \name to offload layer~1 functionalities of the cellular stack onto these units.

 The functionalities of the cluster can also be extended through custom microservices to integrate non-standard hardware components.
 An example of services auxiliary to the Open \gls{ran} ecosystem implemented by the cluster includes radio discovery functionalities that leverage Flask \glspl{api} and the \texttt{usrp\_find\_devices} UHD routine.